 Great Dixter can be visited as part of a London Area Gardenbreak.

 April to late October.
 Daily except Monday (but open Bank Holiday Mondays).
 Gardens open 11am to 5pm (last admission) House open 2pm to 5pm.

-almost 2 years by Laila Meadows 5 / 5This garden is heaven on earth!
+about 2 years by Laila Meadows 5 / 5This garden is heaven on earth!
 It is so beautiful, exquisite - I wanted to stay forever.
 I love this paradise.

 about 2 years by Dave 4 / 5Great afternoon. beds so full you can only just walk down the paths.Colour height and variety amazing.

 almost 3 years by Mr Vaux 5 / 5This is a great example of an arts and crafts style garden that is a unique and inspiring place